lsamano/tetris-v2/README.md

 # Known Bugs
 - You sometimes cannot rotate the I piece when it is furthest to the right
+- Stacked garbage lines >4 all come with the same hole

 Bootstrapped using this tutorial: https://youtu.be/H2aW5V46khA Edits, improvements, and additional features added by me.